wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/wpilib-setup.rst

     **Installing Visual Studio Code**

-      1. Download the Linux .deb file from `code.visualstudio.com <https://update.code.visualstudio.com/1.41.1/linux-deb-x64/stable>`__.
-For 2020, the version is 1.41.1.
+      1. Download the Linux .deb file from `code.visualstudio.com <https://code.visualstudio.com/>`__.
+For 2020, the recommended version is 1.41.1 which can be directly downloaded here:  `https://update.code.visualstudio.com/1.41.1/linux-deb-x64/stable <https://update.code.visualstudio.com/1.41.1/linux-deb-x64/stable>`__

       2. Double-click on the .deb file in the file explorer
       3. Click the "Install" button to install VS Code